RemoHz/Angular2-Learning-from-Zero/README.md

             <button
                 class="btn btn-primary"
-                [class.active]="isActive"    // The active class will be add when isActive is true [style.backgroundColor]="isActive ? 'blue' : 'gray'"    // The background color will change based on isActive
+                [class.active]="isActive"    // The active class will be add when isActive is true [style.backgroundColor]="isActive ? 'blue' : 'gray'"    // The background color will change based on 'isActive'
             >
             Submit</button>
            `